Custody Attorney

 Parental Responsibilities Proceedings

 Colorado has eliminated the concept of “child custody” and in its place substituted the concepts of “parenting time” and “decision making” for a child.
 It was thought that the term “custody” connoted a sense of ownership over the child and distracted from the proper focus which was the parents’ responsibilities to their children.
-Often, these issues arise when parents get divorced, but other circumstances may necessitate the allocation of parental responsibilities.

 Parenting Plan